bobleesj/bobleesj.github.io/_sources/essays.rst.txt

 A sentence should not start with symbols.
 If an acronym is unfamiliar to the audience, the full name should be used multiple times.

-A sentence must be clear, descriptive, and concise in that order.
+A sentence must be clear, simple, and concise in that order.
+Refer to :ref:`writing`.

-I do not connect two or more full sentences with conjunctions.
-A single sentence is easier to read.
+A sequence of single sentences is easier to read.
 A conjunction should be used sparingly.
-"Less is more," Steve Jobs said.

 In programming, we refactor comments, names, and structures after the function is implemented.
 In writing, words, sentences, paragraphs, and outlines are